Women's Flat Track Derby Association: Mission statement

 The WFTDA governs and promotes the sport of flat track roller derby and revolutionizes the role of women in sports through the collective voice of its member leagues around the world.

-Statement About Gender
+Statement about gender

 In November 2015, WFTDA issued a statement broadening its discrimination protections for gender identity to include transgender women, intersex women, and gender-expansive participants.
+In February 2025, the statement was updated to include any individual of a marginalized gender, including transgender men and non-binary participants.

-Anti-Racism
+Anti-racism

 A statement was issued by the Board of Directors on 17 June 2020, committing the WFTDA to becoming an actively anti-racist organization, and setting the same expectation of all its partners and member leagues.
 This is an ongoing work plan under the auspices of the newly developed Anti-Racism Team (ART).

 Organization

 The WFTDA in its current incarnation began as a group of 22 leagues in November 2005, born out of the United Leagues Coalition (ULC).
 Membership expanded to 30 leagues by early 2006, and was held at this number by a temporary pause on new memberships until September 2006.
 A vote in a meeting that July opened membership to a maximum of sixty leagues; by late August 2007 WFTDA membership was up to 43 leagues, and reached the target of 60 by September 2008.

 In July 2017, the WFTDA surpassed over 400 member leagues and as of March 2023, there were 443 member leagues on six continents.